ajborla/py-lib-dqstutil/README.md

  is used, whilst the second step is performed via a [nodejs](https://nodejs.org/en/)-based third-party utility, [markdown-to-html-github-style](https://github.com/KrauseFx/markdown-to-html-github-style).

-The actual conversion steps may be found in the document generation script, `docgen.sh`, residing in the `docs` directory.
+The actual conversion steps may be found in the document generation script, `docgen.sh`, to be found in the main directory.
 It may be invoked directly, but is perhaps more conveniently called from the `docs` target of the `Makefile`, an action performed via:

 ```sh